 I’m really impressed by the quality of Plant Therapy’s oils.
-They’re 100% pure and natural, of therapeutic grade and free from any chemicals or pesticides.
+They’re 100% pure and natural, and free from any chemicals or pesticides.
 If you’re just starting to get into essential oils, or if you’re a seasoned pro, you may want to give them a try next time you’re shopping for some oils, as they’re very affordable!

 Where to Buy Plant Therapy Essential Oils

 You can buy Plant Therapy essential oils right from their website.
 They carry a very large selection of different oils sourced from around the world.
 They also carry lots of cool accessories like diffusers, cases, books, and empty roll-on bottles to create your own blends.
-Another great product they offer is their synergy blends, which I’m very interested in trying!

 Be sure to check out Plant Therapy at the links below for more information, discounts, giveaways and more!